Michael Hayes (wrestler): World Class Championship Wrestling (1982–1984)

-In 1982, they left for World Class Championship Wrestling (WCCW), where they had one of their most famous feuds.
+In 1982, the Freebirds left for World Class Championship Wrestling (WCCW), where they had one of their most famous feuds.
 Hayes was chosen by the fans to be the special guest referee during the Ric Flair-Kerry Von Erich NWA World Heavyweight Championship steel cage match at Christmas Star Wars.
 Hayes at one point knocked Flair out so Von Erich could get the pin and the title.
 Von Erich refused to pin him after the dirty deed which ultimately led to Gordy slamming the cage door on Von Erich's head.
-As this later cost him the title, it triggered the legendary feud between The Fabulous Freebirds and The Von Erichs and ended a good respectful friendship between both groups.
+As this later cost him the title, it triggered the feud between The Fabulous Freebirds and The Von Erichs and ended a good respectful friendship between both groups.
 The Freebird-Von Erich feud ended for good in 1993 during a memorial card in tribute to Kerry Von Erich.

 Hayes was always the leader of the group with his exceptional mic skills and he recorded the team's new theme song, Badstreet USA, in 1983.
 The video to the song features all three of The Fabulous Freebirds as well as Jimmy Garvin, who was often considered the fourth Freebird.
 They had used the Lynyrd Skynyrd song "Free Bird" and Willie Nelson's version of "Georgia on My Mind" up to that point and would on occasion in the future.

-In 1984, The Freebirds had a brief stint in the WWF but left when management wanted to split them up.
-The Freebirds then spent a few months in the AWA in 1985, feuding with The Road Warriors over the AWA World Tag Team Championship, winning the belts temporarily at the inaugural SuperClash event before the AWA overturned the decision.
-The Freebirds interfered in the match where the Warriors lost the belts to Jimmy Garvin and Steve Regal, and subsequently returned to Texas.
-In 1986, Hayes appeared in the opening credits of Highlander alongside The Fabulous Freebirds, working his Purely Sexy gimmick on the turnbuckle while writhing free of his ring robe.
+All Japan Pro Wrestling (1984)

+In January 1984, Hayes, Gordy, and Roberts wrestled in Japan with All Japan Pro Wrestling (AJPW) as part of its "New Year Giant Series", unsuccessfully challenging NWA International Tag Team Champions Giant Baba and Jumbo Tsuruta in Tokyo's Korakuen Hall.
+They returned to AJPW in October to November 1984 as part of its "Giant Series", during which Hayes unsuccessfully challenged NWA United National Champion Genichiro Tenryu in Nagasaki.

+World Wrestling Federation (1984)

+The Fabulous Freebirds debuted in the World Wrestling Federation (WWF) in August 1984.
+During their nine-week stint in the WWF, they primary competed in six-man tag team matches and tag team matches, with their main opponents being the Moondogs.
+Several of their matches aired on WWF on PRISM Network, WWF on MSG Network, WWF Maple Leaf Wrestling, and WWF Championship Wrestling.
+In September 1984, they were abruptly fired from the WWF after showing up late and drunk for a show.